How do I figure out what options fit my preferences, values, interests, and strengths?

 Interests are the activities you like to do, or the areas that you like to learn about.
 Interests can help you think about how like to spend your time.
 If we can find a job that matches an interest of ours, we may be more likely to be satisfied with that job.

-When you look at your job options, even if there only a few, think about which one best fits your values, preferences, interests, and strengths.
-You can even try putting this into a table, sometimes called a decision-making matrix (Cohen, et al., 1991) and line up your preferences, values, interests, and strengths on one side, and compare them to your job or career options on the other.
+When you look at your job options, think about which one best fits your values, preferences, interests, and strengths.
+You can try putting this into a table, sometimes called a decision-making matrix (Cohen, et al., 1991).
+Line up your preferences, values, interests, and strengths on one side, and compare them to your job or career options on the other.
 Tally up which option has more of what you want.
 Below is a blank example:

 |Job Option 1||Job Option 2|